limebit/medmodels/docs/user_guide/02a_query_engine/query_engine_attributes_and_values.md

 You can also perform mathematical calculations like [`mean()`](medmodels.medrecord.querying.NodeMultipleValuesWithIndexOperand.mean){target="_blank"}, [`median()`](medmodels.medrecord.querying.NodeMultipleValuesWithIndexOperand.median){target="_blank"} or [`min()`](medmodels.medrecord.querying.NodeMultipleValuesWithIndexOperand.min){target="_blank"} and assign them to a variable.
 Also, you can keep manipulating the operand, like in the following example, where we are subtracting _5_ years from the `mean_age` to query on that value.

-In the result, we can see the only patient whose age is lower than the mean age - 5 and what that value is.
+In the result, we can see the only patient whose age is less than five years under the mean age and what that value is.

 ```{exec-literalinclude} scripts/attributes_and_values.py